How To Give Speech Feedback

 By raising your voice you emphasise the point but you have expressed it as an opinion not a rule.

 Highlighting the strong points is important.
 And it’s equally important to explain why they have added to the effectiveness of the speech.
-If the speaker understands the reason you liked a particular aspect, it will help to reinforce the benefit and the speaker and audience will be more likely to use the technique next time.

 “Did you notice how Mary paused after humorous parts of her speech.
 That gave us time to laugh and relax for a second before focussing back on the presentation.”

-How To Deliver Your Feedback
+How To Deliver Speech Feedback

 When you give your feedback, try to structure it in the same way you would a speech.
 Identify the approach you plan to take and the main points you’ll cover.